 Criminal Justice & Criminal Justice Reform

-Criminal Justice incorporates a wide range of fields and jobs related to the criminal courts and our legal system, including work within the systems and work from inside and outside the system to improve equity, fairness and justice in criminal justice.
-Wheaton College students with the breadth of a liberal arts education, and some focus provided by the Criminal Justice LEAPS, are uniquely suited to work within the system and contribute to reform efforts that include specific focus on using broader sources of information, diversifying interventions, reducing racial and ethnic disparities and developing new sources of information and data to inform evidence-based decisions.
-The LEAPS is designed to allow students to develop an understanding of the structure and purpose of the criminal justice system, human factors that influence the people in the system and the system itself, issues of disproportionate minority contact and their perpetuation in the system, and the role of policy in practice at the level of local facilities and national systems.
+Criminal Justice incorporates a wide range of fields and jobs related to the criminal courts and our legal system.
+This includes work within and outside the system to improve equity, fairness and justice for all members of society.
+Wheaton College students with the breadth of a liberal arts education, coupled with the career-specific skills acquired through the Criminal Justice LEAPS pathway, are uniquely suited to work within the system.
+This comprehensive foundation empowers our graduates to meaningfully contribute to reform efforts.
+They will make an impact in their field by using broader sources of information, diversifying interventions, reducing racial and ethnic disparities and developing new sources of information and data to inform evidence-based decisions.
+The LEAPS pathway is designed to allow students to develop an understanding of the structure and purpose of the criminal justice system through various lenses.
+Students explore human factors that influence the people in the system and the system itself: issues of disproportionate minority contact and their perpetuation in the system: and the role of policy in practice at the local and national levels.

 Mentors